apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mongodb/cluster-management/restart-mongodb-cluster.md

 ## Steps

-1. Restart a cluster.

-   You can use `kbcli` or create an OpsRequest to restart a cluster.
+1. Create an OpsRequest to restart a cluster.

-   Run the command below to restart a cluster.

    ```bash
    kubectl apply -f - <<EOF